yutonyan/yutonyan.github.io/_pages/about.md

 Previously I worked as a research intern for Prof. Joelle Pineau on machine learning at McGill University & Quebec AI Institute (Mila).

 I am looking for a PhD position in finance starting in Fall 2023.
+Here is my CV.

 Research Interests
 ======